Public Rights of Way in Doncaster

 Proposed Map Changes

-This is a list of legal orders that have been advertised but not the legal process to finalise the changes is not complete.
+This is a list of legal orders that have been advertised but the legal process to finalise the changes is not complete.
 Proposed Map Changes

 Confirmed Map Changes